ComplianceAsCode/content/docs/templates/template_reference.md

         If **daemonname** is not specified it means the name of the daemon is the same as the name of service.

--   Languages: Ansible, Bash, OVAL, Puppet
+-   Languages: Ansible, Bash, OVAL, Puppet, Blueprint

 #### shell_lineinfile
 -   Checks shell variable assignments in files.
 Remediations will paste